stars-labs/heco-chain-docs/Announcement.md

 # The latest Announcement

+# Starsbridge will be ceased operation
+Dear friends,

+Based on the current usage of Starsbridge cross-chain bridge products, **it will be officially Ceased operation `at 14:00 on July 13, 2022 (UTC+8)`**.
+Please prepare accordingly in advance.

+Bset wishes.

 # Support for the Migration and Airdrop of LUNA

 Users who hold HECO-peg LUNA, please deposit LUNA back to Huobi Global's personal account `before May 27, 2022 00:00 (GMT+8)` for asset snapshot.